 Piggeldy and Frederick

-How to Improve your Listening Skill in German
+How to Improve Your Listening Skills in German

-Here’s finally how to use Yabla to improve your listening skill and to work on your pronunciation.
-I’ll start with listening, as it is the most crucial skill to master when learning any language (except sign language obviously, although you could consider observing gestures as “listening”).
+Here’s how to use Yabla to improve your listening skills and to work on your pronunciation.
+I’ll start with listening, as it is the most crucial skill to master when learning any language.

 Pronunciation will follow soon.
-I will first provide you with an overview over all steps and then explain the benefit / reasoning behind each step afterwards.
+I will first provide you with an overview of all steps and then explain the benefit/reasoning behind each step afterward.
 If you are not interested in those, you can simply skip that part and hop over to the conclusion.

 12 Steps for a better listening

-3. Read German text with the aim to understand it.
+- Read German text to understand it.
 Highlight unknown important (!) words

 An Explanation of Each Step